corelightning-dev/corelightning.dev/README.md

-# Bitcoin Donation Portal
+# Core Lightning Donation Portal

-## Support bitcoin developers so they can focus on building our future
+## Support Lightning developers so they can focus on building our future

-[The website](https://bitcoindevlist.com/) lists people working on Bitcoin and related projects.
+[The website](https://corelightning.dev/) lists people working on Lightning and related projects.
 The goal is to increase the visibility of contributors to the space that are accepting donations.
 If you are currently working on a bitcoin related open source project, submit a PR to get yourself added.